A urinary catheter is a hollow, partially flexible tube that collects urine from the bladder and leads to a drainage bag.

 - To allow urine to drain if you have a blockage in the tube that carries urine out of the bladder (urethra), for example, due to scarring or enlargement of the prostate.

-- To allow you to urinate if you have weakness in the bladder or damage to the nerves that affects your ability to urinate.
+- To allow you to urinate if you have weakness in the bladder or damage to the nerves that affect your urination ability.

 - Drain your bladder during delivery if you have an epidural anesthetic.

-- Drain your bladder before, during or after some types of surgery.
+- Drain your bladder before, during, or after some surgery.

 - To administer medications directly into the bladder, such as during chemotherapy for bladder cancer.